Neural-Systems-at-UIO/QUINT_webtools/docs/WebAlign.rst

 How to open WebAlign?
 ------------------------

-In "Apps & Analysis", click "WebAlign" and select the image series created in the previous step.
+In "Apps & Analysis", click "WebAlign" and select the image series created in File Creator.
 Your images will load in the WebAlign app.

 .. image:: images/apps.PNG